 I’ve wanted a ladder for a loooong time, but those bad boys cost way more than I was willing to pay.
-The price of authentic wood ladders has skyrocketed.
-Pottery Barn has a nice ladder, but no way am I going to pay $250 for something that I could easily knockoff myself.
+The price of authentic wood ladders has skyrocketed – there’s no way am I going to pay $250 for something that I could easily knockoff myself.
 I made mine for under $20, not including the cost of paint and stain because I already had those on hand.

 I think you’ll find this is a super easy project that you could make in an afternoon (depending upon drying time for the paint & stain).
 Below are the supplies that you’ll need to make a 6′ tall, 18″ wide ladder with four rungs.
 Of course, you can adjust the amount of lumber you need based on the size ladder that you want to make.

 2 – 1x2x8 boards – I used cedar instead of pine boards.
 The cedar boards are rough on one side, which contributes to the rustic look.

 1 – 1x4x8 board – Again, I used cedar.

 Black paint (any type will do), gray stain, wood colored stain

 3 cheap paint brushes

 I cut each of the 1x2x8 boards to 72″ long (these will be the sides) and the 1x4x8 board into 18″ long pieces (these will become the rungs).
 There are six pieces of 1x4x8 in the below photo, but I wound up only using four of them on the ladder.

 Lay the 1x2x8 boards side by side, at 16″ apart, making sure that the top and bottom of the boards lines up.
 If you’re using cedar boards, turn them rough side up before assembly.
 Determine the location of each rung and attach the rung to each side board using two wood screws.
 When attaching the rungs, allow them to hang over the side boards by 1″ on each size.
 This will give you an 18″ wide ladder.
 Make sure they’re level from side to side or your ladder will wind up being wonky.